tn74/reem/README.md

 You now have a server running Redis and ReJSON!

 ### Running REEM
 Exit the redis-cli by entering ``ctrl-C``.
-In your terminal, install REEM and all of its dependencies with the following command:
+In your terminal, install REEM and all of its dependencies with the following command.
+You may want to be in your virtual environment at this point.
 ```bash
 pip3 install reem rejson redis six numpy
 ```